jamsocket/botsh/README.md

   It is not good at figuring out what you mean.
 - It often gets stuck in loops if it can't complete a task rather than giving up, despite the prompt telling it not to.
+- It sometimes needs subtle encouragement to break a task down into multiple parts, instead of chaining together a long shell command, particularly when the command it wants to run has a bug.
+For example, instead of saying “convert foo.png to a gif and compute its md5 sum”, try “convert foo.png into a gif, and then compute its md5 sum”

 ## Container re-use